vudayani/spring-mcp-examples/github-lens/blog_v3.md

 # Model Context Protocol: Unlocking AI’s Full Potential with Spring AI

-The Model Context Protocol (MCP) is a game-changer in AI integration, enabling Large Language Models (LLMs) to seamlessly connect with tools, data sources, and workflows.
-Developed by Anthropic, MCP provides a standardized and composable way for AI applications to fetch real-time, context-aware information, eliminating the need for custom integrations.
+The Model Context Protocol (MCP) is revolutionizing AI integration by enabling Large Language Models (LLMs) to seamlessly connect with tools, data sources, and workflows.
+Developed by Anthropic, MCP eliminates the need for custom integrations by providing a standardized and composable way for AI applications to fetch real-time, context-aware information.

 In this blog, we’ll explore: